NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 1.4 Caesarean section: The number of selected primipara undergoing caesarean section birth as a percentage of the total number of selected primipara who give birth.

-Selected primipara is a woman 20-34 years of age at the time of giving birth, giving birth for the first time at greater than 20 weeks gestation; singleton pregnancy; cephalic presentation; and at 370 to 410 weeks gestation ('0' means zero days).
+Selected primipara is a woman 20-34 years of age at the time of giving birth, giving birth for the first time at greater than 20 weeks gestation; singleton pregnancy; cephalic presentation; and at 37 to 41 completed weeks gestation.

-Data include all mothers who gave birth (stillbirth or live birth) in NSW regardless of place of permanent residence.
+Data include all mothers who gave birth (stillbirth or live birth) in a NSW facility (or a home) regardless of place of permanent residence.

 Types add up to more than 100% because induction of labour can precede an instrumental vaginal birth and a birth by caesarian section.

 This is a national clinical indicator defined in: Australian Council on Healthcare Standards.
-Obstetrics Indicator Users' Manual 2014.
-Obstetrics version 7.
-Sydney: ACHS, 2014.Clinical indicators 1.1-1.4: Outcome of selected primipara.
+Obstetrics Indicator Users' Manual 2017.
+Obstetrics version 8.
+Sydney: ACHS, 2017.
+It is operationalised as per AIHW (AIHW 2013) reporting using the definition by Women's Healthcare Australasia Core maternity Indicators Project (WHA 2007)Clinical indicators 1.1-1.4: Outcome of selected primipara.

 The NSW Perinatal Data Collection (PDC), formerly the NSW Midwives Data Collection (MDC), is a population-based surveillance system covering all births in NSW public and private hospitals, as well as homebirths.
 The PDC is a statutory data collection under the NSW Public Health Act 2010.

-For every birth in NSW the attending midwife or medical practitioner completes a form (latest version: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
-The PDC form was revised in 1998, 2006 and 2011.
+For every birth in NSW the attending midwife or medical practitioner completes a notification form (latest version for 2011: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
+The PDC form was revised in 1998, 2006, 2011, and 2016.

-There are several electronic systems that generate the PDC data including ObstetriX and Cerner in public hospitals and a variety of systems in private hospitals.
+There are several electronic systems that generate the PDC data including ObstetriX, eMaternity, and Cerner in public hospitals and a variety of systems in private hospitals.
 ObstetriX is the most commonly used maternity information system in public hospitals in NSW.

 |Notification source||Local Health District or Hospital||